 Crucially though, it sets the tone for the way you will work.
 It establishes a foundation of empathy within the project and shows your organisation that previously overlooked areas will play a crucial role in legacy application transformation.

-This blog post is part of a series that covers modernising legacy applications.
-This blog post has been co-authored by our Senior Technical Advisor David Winter, Technical Consultant Ben Pirt, and Content Consultant Joe Carstairs.
+This blog post has been co-authored by our CEO Rory MacDonald and Content Consultant Joe Carstairs.
+It is part of a series that covers modernising legacy applications.
 Keep an eye on the blog for my next post discussing the mapping of organisations and applications.
 We are always trying to improve our blog and we’d appreciate any feedback you could share in this short feedback survey.

-If you are interested in learning more about this topic, our team will soon be releasing our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach for your organisation to make legacy applications a thing of the past.
-Download a free preview here.
+If you are interested in learning more about this topic, our team has released our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach for your organisation to make legacy applications a thing of the past.
+Download a free copy here.